 IV Infusions for Pregnancy

-Mobile IV Nurses specializes in high-quality IV infusions.
+Mobile IV Nurses specialize in high-quality IV infusions.
 Our mobile service is fast and responsive, plus it allows patients to remain in the comfort of their home or other convenient location—which is especially appreciated by women with morning sickness.
 Contact us for help.

 What Is Morning Sickness?

 Nausea and vomiting are the key characteristics of morning sickness.
-But that name is a little misleading; for many women, the queasiness can strike any time.
+But that name is a little misleading; for many women, the queasiness can strike at any time.
 And while morning sickness is typically confined to the first trimester of pregnancy, starting around week nine, some mothers-to-be may feel nauseous well into their second trimester.

 There’s no specific cause for morning sickness.
 The increase in progesterone and estrogen hormones during pregnancy may be a factor, as well as a predisposition to motion sickness or migraines, or a pregnancy with multiples.
 A bout of morning sickness may be triggered by odors, heat, or spicy food—or it could simply come out of nowhere.

 Usually, each episode of morning sickness lasts for a few hours, and you may vomit once or twice during that time.
 In rare cases, women may be sicker for longer periods of time and throw up more frequently, which is a condition called hyperemesis gravidarum.

 Normal morning sickness can be frustrating because it disrupts your daily schedule.
 Severe morning sickness, however, can lead to dehydration and weight loss.
 This may affect your baby’s birth weight and cause complications with your liver and thyroid.
 It’s important to know the signs of dehydration with morning sickness:

 - Inability to keep down water or other liquids